railz-ai/railz-uikit/packages/railz-components/readme.md

 ## Contributing

-The Railz UIKit library and documentation are open to contributions.
+The Accounting Data as a Service™ UIKit library and documentation are open to contributions.
 For more information, check the [guidelines](./CONTRIBUTING.md).

 ## License